Date of Award

 The thesis also demonstrates one of the most important reasons of college graduates’ unemployment problem, and this factor is the industrial structure.
 With further evidences, the findings state briefly that low technology secondary industries absorb the most of college graduates instead of the tertiary industry.

 Shi, Xiuwen, "How Do Choice of Major and Industrial Structure Influence College Graduates' Unemployment Rate In China" (2015).
-All Graduate Plan B and other Reports.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
 542.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .